 Emma checks herself more often

 ‘A couple of years ago I found a lump on my breast and was immediately terrified!
 I contacted my doctor, and they weren’t too concerned but sent me for a scan anyway.
-Thankfully, it turned out to be nothing serious, but it scared the hell out of me and was a big reminder to check myself more often.’
+Thankfully, it turned out to be nothing serious, but it was a big reminder to check myself more often.’

 Ann knows breast cancer doesn’t care how old you are

 ‘I come from a small village where a 23-year-old girl had a really tough fight with breast cancer- if you’re young, don’t think it won’t happen to you.
 It’s important to know that you know your body more than anyone.
 If the young woman didn’t push things further with the doctors, she may not be still here now.
 Please check yourself and get to know what feels right for you.’